May 22, 2017

 By car

 When going to work by car, your first and foremost concern must be to drive safely and carefully.
-So NO texting, NO emails, and phone calls only when on speakers.
+So NO texting, NO emails, and phone call only when on speakers.

 But the most important thing you can do during your commuting time is: enjoy it.
 Find the best way to turn your ride to work into a stress-free, enjoyable experience.
 This way, you will approach the tasks of the day with a big energy and motivation boost!